rbiddulph/pixel-assignment/README.md

 State holds the user list for the Loaded state and failure message for the Failed state.
 Toggle follow/unfollow updates the view model data directly rather than re-querying as we're only using a local storage for the flag, not unreliable.

+**Style**

+Stackoverflow standard orange chosen with the grey used in their branding.
+Secondary colour of blue as used in Stack Exchange, but unused in the ui currently.
+Rest of colours left as material defaults.

 --------------------------------------